jimbojw/trephine/README.md

 ## [trephine](http://trephine.org/t/index.php?title=Home)

-Exposes the full power of Java to browser JavaScript.
+Exposes the full power of the JVM to browser JavaScript.

 ### Developed by
 * Jim R. Wilson (jimbojw)